jheuer22/kickstarter-analysis/README.md

 # kickstarter-analysis
-Performing analysis on kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends

 ## Overview of Project

 ### Purpose